-- Early Intervention – this program provides counseling support and tools to establish healthy relationships for children and their parents who have witnessed and/or experienced family abuse.
+- Early Intervention – This program provides families in shelter with supportive counselling support and tools to establish healthy relationships for children and their parents who have witnessed and/or experienced family abuse.
 Personal safety plans are completed and information is available on topics such as parenting, self-esteem and expressing emotions.

-- Outreach – this program provides information, referral and support services to individuals and families.
+- Outreach & Children’s Outreach–This program provides supportive counselling, information, court support, referral and other support services to individuals and families.
 These services are provided within an office setting or over the phone.